PT-Bio/PT-Bio/README.md

 -You're trying to date (listen the amount of times this has happened is huge and it's so weird, it's a pony game bro i don't wanna kiss)

-- JJBA fandom and over obsessive DSMP stans (JJBA fans are just generally annoying is all, that's it lol.
+-JJBA fandom and over obsessive DSMP stans (JJBA fans are just generally annoying is all, that's it lol.
 DSMP stans, however... yikes no thanks...)

 (JJBA = JoJo's Bizarre Adventure, DSMP = Dream SMP)